proofcarryingdata/zupass/README.md

 - static site is deployed to https://zupass.org/
 - server is deployed to https://api.zupass.com/

-### PCDpass

-- static site is deployed to https://pcdpass.xyz/
-- server is deployed to https://api.pcdpass.xyz/

 ### Example PCD App

 - static site is deployed to https://consumer-client.onrender.com/